 What is constructed board?

 We use constructed boards when manufacturing many of our pieces of furniture, such as tables and wardrobes.
-They are light and resource-efficient, yet still stable and strong.
+They are light yet still stable and strong.
 Each board has a frame made of chipboard, fibreboard or solid wood, while the inside is a honeycomb filling structure made of mostly recycled paper, which is extra durable thanks to its special construction.
 The board is then covered with a protective paint, foil or veneer depending on the style wanted.